Pennsylvania special House election pits Conor Lamb against Rick Saccone

 The congressional seat opened after Republican Rep. Tim Murphy, who was staunchly anti-abortion, resigned in 2017 amid reports that he asked his mistress to get an abortion when he believed she was pregnant.

-Democrats are hoping to stir up enough enthusiasm in the special election – especially among union members – to increase voter turnout and change the party representing a district that has recently been red.

-A February Monmouth University poll has Lamb trailing Saccone by only three points.
-But a recent Emerson College survey found Lamb leading by three points.

-With less than a week to go before the March 13 special election, here’s a look at the candidates and what is unique about Pennsylvania’s 18th district.
+As voters head to the polls for the March 13 special election, here’s a look at the candidates and what is unique about Pennsylvania’s 18th district.

 Rick Saccone